xlc-dev/novaexample/README.md

-# Novatest
+# Nova Example Project

-This is a sample project built with [Nova](https://github.com/xlc-dev/nova).
+This is a example project built with [Nova](https://github.com/xlc-dev/nova).

 ## Prerequisites